 For additional resources, visit: The New York State Department of Health.

-Those age 60 and older can call the Senior Resource Line at 607.778.2411 for basic information about Medicaid.
+Those age 60 and older can call the Information and Assistance Line at 607.778.2411 for basic information about Medicaid.